 Advance reader copies (ARCs)

-Offering ARCs as a giveaway prize is a great way to offer winners an early look at an author’s newest work — and could also lead to some early reviews.
+Offering ARCs as a giveaway prize is a great way to offer winners an early look at an author’s newest work — and can also lead to some early reviews.
 Tashie Bhuiyan announced her ARC giveaway on TikTok, making sure to highlight the fun content readers could expect from her upcoming release.

 @tashiebhuiyan the COUNTING DOWN WITH YOU book giveaway is finally here!!! good luck everyone 😌✨ #booktok #yabooks #bookrecs #authorsoftiktok #bookrecs #fyp #desi